 Documentations: Case Management notes should indicate incentive has been earned and distributed to participants.
-Providers must also maintain verification documentation inclusive of case notes, incentive distribution log, verification documentation included in participant file and input into CalJOBSTM.
+Providers must also maintain verification documentation inclusive of case notes, incentive distribution log, verification documentation included in participant file, and input into CalJOBS or Hire LA Youth platform for non-WIOA youth programs.

-Eligibility Requirements: Participants are eligible for incentives provided for recognition and achievement directly tied to training activities and work experiences.
-Incentive payments must be tied to the goals of the specific program; outlined in writing before the commencement of the program that may provide incentive payments; align with the local program's organizational policies; and are in accordance with the requirements contained in 2 CFR part 200."
+Eligibility Requirements: Participants are eligible for incentives provided for recognition and achievement directly tied to training activities and work experience.
+Incentive payments must be tied to the goals of the specific program, outlined in writing before the commencement of the program that may provide incentive payments; align with the local program's organizational policies; and are in accordance with the requirements contained in 2 CFR part 200."

 At the start of each fiscal year, which runs from July 1 through June 30, agencies are required to submit a Budget/Expenditure Plan that lists the total amount set aside for Supportive Services.
+WorkSource Centers shall include a minimum amount of \$10,000 for Support Services in their annual Budget/Expenditure Plan.
+YouthSource Centers shall allocate funds for Support Services in their annual budget based on the amounts required in contracts.

 Monthly Expenditure Reports are due to the Financial Management Division (FMD) of the EWDD no later than the 15th of the month for support services provided in the prior month.
-Agencies need to include those support services provided, as well as those support services leveraged and report them accordingly on to the Non-training Leverage Resources Form.
+Agencies need to include those support services provided, as well as those support services leveraged and report them accordingly on to the Non-Training Leverage Resources Form.

-A copy of the Non-training Leverage Resources Form should reflect support services provided to Adult and Dislocated Worker participants.
-The form should include, participants name, grant code, description of support services and amount.
+A copy of the Non-Training Leverage Resources Form should reflect support services provided to Adult and Dislocated Worker participants.
+The form should include participants name, grant code, description of support services and amount.